 The visit kicked off yesterday with a presentation given by Shanghai Business School delegates regarding the very successful student exchange visit of a group of Wittenborg students to the campus in Shanghai, earlier this week.
 After a very positive evaluation by all students, teachers and staff concerned, in Apeldoorn and Shanghai, Wittenborg and SBS discussed the further development of the exchange programme, also with a view to teachers and students from Shanghai coming to the Netherlands.

-After an extensive tour of the facilities at Wittenborg, within the Aventus Building, the delegation enjoyed a working lunch with Wittenborg University Directors Mr Peter Birdsall and Mrs Maggie Feng in the ROC student Brasserie, at which the future collaboration and partnership was discussed in detail.
+After an extensive tour of the facilities at Wittenborg, within the Aventus Building, the delegation enjoyed a working lunch with WUAS Directors Mr Peter Birdsall and Mrs Maggie Feng in the ROC student Brasserie, at which the future collaboration and partnership was discussed in detail.

 The meetings were concluded with an exchange of small gifts and a warm welcome by the Shanghai Business School Provest, Chen Qiangzhang to Alderman Kruithof to visit Shanghai in the future.